 SPD also, unfortunately, means that the vast majority of exercise is off the docket for me.
 There are some stretches and strengthening exercises that I can do, but they certainly aren’t a sweaty, heart-pounding workout.
 For the most part, exercising tends to exacerbate the issue (and any exercise where my body weight is on one foot for any period of time—running, yoga, stair-climbing, hiking etc. is totally off-limits).
 I was really hoping to be one of those #fitpregnancy women that I see all over Twitter and Instagram, but it just isn’t in the cards for me.
 Man, that first trip to the gym postpartum is going to be a bitch.

-Awesomely enough, I’m still in pretty good spirits even though I’ve had a rough go of it.
+Awesomely enough, I’m still in pretty good spirits, even though I’ve had a rough go of it.
 I’m thrilled to be over halfway done and getting crazy excited to meet my daughter.
-Plus, mostly it seems fruitless to do a lot of complaining about a rough pregnancy.
+Plus, it mostly seems fruitless to do a lot of complaining about a rough pregnancy.
 It is what it is, and there is nothing anyone can do about it to make me feel better, so complaining does nothing but spread negativity all around (which ain’t my thing).
 And I know there are millions of women out there who would take a pregnancy 10 times as rough as mine just to have a chance to have a healthy pregnancy, so I’m trying to keep perspective and stay grateful through this whole puketastic, painful experience.

 Plus, having a rough pregnancy has made it to where I’m not dreading labor at all (labor=the end of pregnancy, so labor=good).
 Although I’m sure I’ll be singing a different tune when I’m in the hospital going through the most painful experience of my life.
 Ignorance is bliss, right?